drewletcher/html-data-parser/README.md

 `{string} id` - TABLE element id attribute in the document to parse for tabular data; optional, default: none.
 The parser does a string comparison of the `id` value in TABLE elements ID attribute.
 If neither `heading` or `id` are specified then data output contains all rows from all tables found in the document.

 `{number} cells` - Minimum number of cells in tabular data; optional, default: 1.
 The parser will NOT output rows with less than `cells` number of cells.

+`{boolean} newlines` - Preserve new lines in cell data; optional, default: false.
+When false newlines will be replaced by spaces.
+Preserving newlines characters will keep the formatting of multiline text such as descriptions.
+Though, newlines are problematic for cells containing multi-word identifiers and keywords that might be wrapped in the cell text.

 `{boolean} trim` - trim whitespace from output values, default: true.